siberianfox/g2wiki/Adding-a-new-G2-board-(or-revision)-to-G2.md

     include $(PLATFORM_BASE).mk
   endif
   ```
-1. Duplicate one of the `Due` or `v9_3x8c` section, depending on usage pattern.
+1. Duplicate one of the `platform/atmel_sam/board/v9_3x8c` or `platform/atmel_sam/board/due` directories, depending on usage pattern.

-1. Alter the files accordingly.
+1. Alter the new files accordingly.